3lbits/CIM4NoUtility/README.md

-# Digin10
+# DIGIN10

 README.md:
-- Introduction of the project
-- how to install/ use the information
+- Introduction to the model
-- How to collaborate
+- Content

-## Bakgrunn
+## Background

-Integrasjoner, utveksling av modeller og data på tvers av systemer og aktører er og vil bli en viktig og essensiell prosess for energibransjen.
-Denne prosessen er dag i høy grad preget av en-til-en integrasjoner mellom systemer/applikasjoner og ad hoc-løsninger.

-Gjennom arbeidspakken «DIGIN CIM grunnprofiler for beregninger og simuleringer i distribusjonsnett» ønsker DIGIN sammen med nettselskap og leverandører å se på muligheten for å utvikle og standardisere en felles profil på tvers av systemer for beregnings- og simuleringsverktøy og kildesystemer som SCADA, DMS, NIS og GIS.
-På denne måten ønsker vi å øke gjenbruk av grensesnitt, bedre kvaliteten og senke implementeringskostnadene for system/applikasjoner og grensesnittene.
-Alt dette vil kunne bidra til bedre drift og utvikling av nettet.

-DIGIN har utviklet en testmodell, DIGIN10 modellen, for distribusjonsnettet som kan knyttes sammen med eksisterende testmodeller for transmisjonsnettet.
-Modellen vil dekke hele distribusjonsnettet, fra sluttbruker helt opp til sentralnettstilknytningen.
+Integrations, exchange of models and data between systems and businesses and will become an important and essential process for the energy industry.
+Today this process is often a based on one to one integrations between systems/applications and ad-hoc solutions.

+In the project «DIGIN CIM grunnprofiler for beregninger og simuleringer i distribusjonsnett» DIGIN wants to engage with the DSOs and the vendors to develop and standardice a set of common profiles for analysis and simulation purposes in tools and systems like SCADA, DMS, NIS and GIS.
+The outcome will be increased reuse of an interface, higher data quality and lower implementation cost for all system applications and interface.
+This again will contribute to more efficient operations and grid development.

+DIGIN has developed a test model, the DIGIN10 model for the regional and local distribution grid , that can be used together with the NORDIC44 transmission grid model for the nordic TSO grid.
+The DIGIN10 model contains the whole grid from the transmission connection to the local end user.

+CIM16 and CGMES 2.4.16 is the basis for the profiles and test model developed and will be available on CIM17 and CGMES 3.0 in the future.
+The DIGIN10 and NORDIC44 model has a common boundary profile file that contains definitions, classes and attributes that are used across the two adjoining models.

-## Definisjoner
+## Definitions
+CIM = Common Information Model
+CGMES = Common Grid Model Exchange Standard
+MV = Medium Voltage (in this model: regional and local distribution grid)

-## Versjoner
+## Versions
+DIGIN10 0.5 - First edition of released model

-## Spesifikasjoner
+## Specifications
-CIM16 for MV regionalt og lokalt distribusjonsnett.
+CIM16 for MV grid

-## Hva består DIGIN10 modellen av
+## Content
+The DIGIN10 model contains the following
-DL, GL, SV, TP, SSH, EQ
+- profiles according to CIM16/CGMES2.4.15: DL, GL, SV, TP, SSH, EQ
+- All files are CIM.XML files for MV grid
+- Boundary profile for interopability with NORDIC44
+- Validation files from CIMDesk
+- Drawio images of EQ profile
+- png/svg image files of full model from CIMDesk
+- NameStandard
+- Modeling Guide